Fon love poem

 E hle ho gbe de houn no do le

 → Poem the mirror ←

 Fon (fongbe), in the vehicular language of Benin, Nigeria and Togo, 2.5 million speakers.
-The fon, a Niger-Congolese language of the Kwa group close to the Ewe, is the language of the Fons (Dahomeys), which are distributed in the three mentioned countries, since it was they who created the kingdom of Dahomey.
+A poetry in the tonal language of a pretty Beninese woman.
+Poem fon (fongbe) for all the girls of Porto-Novo!
+Fon, a Niger-Congolese language of the Kwa group close to the Ewe, is the language of the Fons (Dahomeys), which are distributed in the three mentioned countries, since it was they who created the kingdom of Dahomey.
 It's the most important native language of Benin, on the southern coast of West Africa, mainly in the south-central part of the country around the city of Abomey.
 In Porto-Novo and Cotonou, a slightly different dialect known as Gu is spoken.
 Fon is a kwa language, its native name is fon-gbe (people-language).

 Kingdom of Dahomey